trsong/trsong.github.io/_posts/2019-04-30-DailyQuestions.md

 Given N, write a function to return the number of knight's tours on an N by N chessboard.

 ### Jul , 2019 \[Easy\]
----
-> **Question:** Given a mapping of digits to letters (as in a phone number), and a digit string, return all possible letters the number could represent.
-You can assume each valid number in the mapping is a single digit.

-For example if {“2”: [“a”, “b”, “c”], 3: [“d”, “e”, “f”], …} then “23” should return [“ad”, “ae”, “af”, “bd”, “be”, “bf”, “cd”, “ce”, “cf"].

-### Jul , 2019 \[Easy\]